dispersionlab/gitShow1/reflections.md

 [sampleVCVfile]: extensions/experimentingSampleViolin.vcv

 * In order for it to work, you have to have the module cf already installed in VCV Rack and elPamperoSample.wav in extensions

+### Adding the sampler to the original score

+After finding the sampler and trying to reproduce the score I was given, I decided to add the sampler in that score.
+To see if I could produce a interesting sound with all those layers of sound and the sample

+I wish I could have reproduced the waves and highways sounds from the original but after many attempts, couldn't make it work.

+Before adding and delting modules I am trying adding the sampler in the module, There is an effect that I like to see how to control